Smells Like Teen Spirit: Legacy

-In the 2006 VH1 UK poll The Nation's Favourite Lyric, the line "I feel stupid and contagious / Here we are now, entertain us" was ranked the third-favorite lyric by over 13,000 voters.
+In the 2006 VH1 UK poll The Nation's Favourite Lyric, the hook "I feel stupid and contagious / Here we are now, entertain us" was ranked the third-favorite lyric by over 13,000 voters.
 VH1 placed "Smells Like Teen Spirit" at number one on its list of the "100 Greatest Songs Of The '90s" in 2007, while Rolling Stone ranked it number ten on its list of "The 100 Greatest Guitar Songs of All Time".
 In 2009, the song was voted number one for the third time in a row on the Triple J Hottest 100 of All Time in Australia (it was first place previously in 1991 and 1998).
 That year, VH1 ranked the song seventh on its list of the "100 Greatest Hard Rock Songs".
-Despite previously proposing in its 2006 entry for Nevermind on "The All-TIME 100 Albums" that "'Smells Like Teen Spirit' ... may be the album's worst song", Time magazine later included it on its list of "The All-TIME 100 Songs" in 2011.
+Despite previously proposing in its 2006 entry for Nevermind on "The All-TIME 100 Albums" that Smells Like Teen Spirit' ... may be the album's worst song", Time magazine later included it on its list of "The All-TIME 100 Songs" in 2011.
 That same year, "Smells Like Teen Spirit" kept its number nine ranking on Rolling Stones updated list of "The 500 Greatest Songs of All Time", while in 2019, the magazine ranked it at number one in its list of "50 Best Songs of the Nineties".
 NME placed the song at number two on its list of the "100 Best Tracks Of The '90s" in 2012, and at number one on its list of "The 500 Greatest Songs of All Time" in 2014.
-In 2015, the song was also named the most iconic song of all time according to a study by Goldsmith's College, which analysed various songs featured in numerous 'all-time best' lists, using analytical software to compare their key, BPM, chord variety, lyrical content, timbral variety, and sonic variance – the result of which designated the title to this song.
+In 2015, the song was also named the most iconic song of all time according to a study by Goldsmith's College, which analysed various songs featured in numerous 'all-time best' lists, using analytical software to compare their key, BPM, chord variety, lyrical content, timbral variety, and sonic variance—the result of which designated the title to this song.
 In 2017, it was inducted into the Grammy Hall of Fame.